Skip to content

 Hyperprolactinemia

-Prolactin is a hormone which has the role of stimulating the mammary glands in order to enable breastfeeding following pregnancy.
+Prolactin is a hormone which has the role of stimulating the mammary glands to enable breastfeeding following pregnancy.
 It has the particularity of slowing down the menstrual cycle in order to naturally prevent the brand new breastfeeding mother from becoming pregnant too quickly.
 However, if it is produced in too large quantities by the body outside of breastfeeding, it can cause cycle disruption and lead to short menstrual cycles .

 Thyroid disorder